roux-ohdsi/ohdsilab/docs/articles/02-getting-started-with-box.md

-# Getting Started with the OHDSI-Lab Box
+# OMOP - Getting Started with the OHDSI-Lab Box

 ## 1. Connect to Northeastern VPN